rch16/SmartCrutch/ExerciseTracker/Readme.md

 ### Usage
-Run the OpenNi launcher to start Kinect with
-Run the tf listener and OpenNi skeletal tracker with
+Run the OpenNi launcher to start Kinect with start.launch and run the tf listener and OpenNi skeletal tracker with start2.launch

+	roslaunch ROS start.launch
 	roslaunch ROS start2.launch
-	roslaunch ROS start.launch